Saipem finds buyer for FPSO working off Brazil

-In a statement last Friday, BW Energy informed that it has signed an agreement to acquire this FPSO from Saipem for a cash consideration of $73 million, adding that this acquisition is subject to fulfilment or waiver of conditions precedents with an expected closing and takeover of the FPSO in the first quarter of 2023.
+In a statement last Friday, BW Energy informed that it had signed an agreement to acquire the FPSO Cidade de Vitória from Saipem for a cash consideration of $73 million.
+This acquisition is subject to fulfilment or waiver of conditions precedent with an expected closing and takeover of the FPSO in the first quarter of 2023.

 When it comes to $73 million, which the company will pay to Saipem in fixed consideration for the FPSO Cidade de Vitória, this will be done in stages with $25 million due at closing, $13 million due at FPSO takeover and $35 million to be paid in 18 monthly instalments following the takeover.

 BW Energy believes that this transaction will accelerate its build-up of a local operating organisation in Brazil and increase stakeholder engagement ahead of the Maromba development.

 Carl K. Arnet, the CEO of BW Energy, remarked: “Establishing a solid working relationship with Brazilian authorities and other stakeholders is key to a successful Maromba development.
 Having two operating assets in Brazil will create several synergies and make us an attractive local employer.”